AkshayKalose/SmartBot/README.md

 This way, it can "learn" when new delimiters are being used.
 If the sentence only contains knowledge that the bot does not have yet, it will respond, that it does not know enough to understand the message.

-*Delete this from readme*
-Perhaps we can have a feature that shows the delimiters that the bot knows?
-That way users can find out what words to use to teach the bot new things.